Logarithmic Riemann-Hilbert correspondences for rigid varieties: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Kiran Kedlaya and Daxin Xu for helpful conversations, and the Beijing International Center for Mathematical Research for the hospitality.
-Some important ideas occurred to the authors when they were participants of the activities at the Mathematical Sciences Research Institute and at the Oberwolfach Research Institute for Mathematics, and they would like to thank these institutions for providing stimulating working environments.
+We would like to thank Kiran Kedlaya, Koji Shimizu, and Daxin Xu for helpful conversations, and thank the Beijing International Center for Mathematical Research, the Morningside Center of Mathematics, and the California Institute of Technology for their hospitality.
+Some important ideas occurred to us when we were participants of the activities at the Mathematical Sciences Research Institute and the Oberwolfach Research Institute for Mathematics, and we would like to thank these institutions for providing stimulating working environments.
+Finally, we would like to thank Yihang Zhu and the anonymous referees for many helpful comments that helped us correct and improve earlier versions of this paper.